Marketing Cloud, Trailhead...

 How to Provide World-class Customer Service as a Small Business

-That said it’s not just delivering the basic, vanilla-flavoured, “that’ll do” level of customer service.
+That said it’s not just delivering the basic, vanilla-flavored, “that’ll do” level of customer service.
 Those who understand how to offer world-class customer service are the ones that will see shout-it-from-the-rooftops increases in their profits from both returning and new customers.

 Here are five ways your company can go beyond the standard customer service and compete at the same level as much larger businesses.

-- Actively Listen to the Customer: By listening and empathising with the customer, it shows you care about them – which will not only make them loyal, it will increase their patience with you when things don’t go according to plan.
+- Actively Listen to the Customer: By listening and empathizing with the customer, it shows you care about them – which will not only make them loyal, it will increase their patience with you when things don’t go according to plan.

 - Check Yourself First: Leadership sets the tone of your business, and if you’re not displaying the values that you are seeking from your employees – well, you need to fix that ASAP.
 Take a step back and examine all of your interactions.
 Are you cranky with your customers?
 Not a great listener?
 Too enthusiastic?
 A bit too eager to close the deal?